Photo from 123rf

 Penalosa emphasizes the importance of local community centers, libraries, recreation programs and classes, where older adults can, for instance, learn to cook new dishes or try new sports.

-"Winter is really a question of mental attitude," Penalosa summarizes.
+"Winter is really a question of mental attitude," Penalosa adds.
 "It's up to us how much fun everyone can have this time of year."